China confirms economy czar going to Washington for talks

 The conflict is testing how far Beijing is willing to go in changing a state-led economic model it sees as the path to prosperity and global influence — and how much power Washington will have to enforce any agreement.

-The United States accuses Beijing of pressing companies to hand over technology in exchange for market access, improperly subsidizing Chinese firms and stealing American trade secrets.
+The United States accuses Beijing of pressing foreign companies to hand over technology in exchange for market access, improperly subsidizing Chinese firms and stealing American trade secrets.

 No details of the talks have been released.
 But private sector analysts say Beijing is willing to change details of its plans so long as it preserves the ruling Communist Party’s dominant economic role.